If you’re job-hunting and an executive job interview is looming, you’ve probably done some research on what kinds of questions you’ll be asked.

 Of course, if you have an issue that is very important to you that could be a deal-breaker (like company culture), you can mention it.
 Just be prepared for them to take one extreme or the other.
 For example, maybe you only want to work for companies that buy from vendors in your home country.
 The hiring manager will let you know if their company does this.
 And if they don’t, I guess the interview is over.”

-Let’s look at how both Jeff and I suggest you answer the “Do you have any questions?” query.
+Here’s how he suggests you answer the “Do you have any questions?” query.

 “My simple advice is: yes, you had better have questions.